 2. Millennials conduct thorough research

-Content marketing trends show that millennials like to look stuff up on Google or Amazon, or other eCommerce websites before plunging head-first into actually buying it.
-This comprises the Awareness and Consideration stages of the sales funnel and is the place where content marketers make money and can shine.
+Studies show that millennials like to look stuff up on Google or Amazon, or other eCommerce websites before plunging head-first into actually buying it.
+This comprises the awareness and consideration stages of the sales funnel and is the place where content marketers make money and can shine.

 - Since they love comparison shopping, create a blog series to compare your product with your competitors along with various features, benefits, and price axes.
 Create a comparison matrix that can be shared as a snapshot on social media.

 - Build your reviews, ratings, and testimonials.
 Millennials trust user-generated content more than marketing copy and value the thumbs-up given by unbiased, neutral, impartial users who have experienced your product/service.

 - Don’t be a dinosaur in an age of robots.
 Craft riveting content that generates buzz and brand awareness.
 Don’t compromise on a strong online presence.

 - Don’t design only for the web.
 Millennials are on multiple devices (mobile being the primary), so make sure your content is mobile-optimized and responsive.

 3. Millennials suffer from FOMOphobia

 Constantly being tethered to their screens does have its downsides.
 Millennials have become addicted to staying in the know and being updated on all things.
 It gives them a dopamine hit.
 So much so that they are afraid of missing out on the latest gossip or hot takes or going off the grid.
 Content marketing tips and trends reveal that women feel a stronger urge to remain connected than men and check their phones more often.